d2l-ai/d2l-en/chapter_linear-regression/linear-regression-scratch.md

-In general, setting hyperparameters is tricky and we will usually want to use a 3-way split, one set for training, a second for hyperparameter seclection, and the third reserved for the final evaluation.
+In general, setting hyperparameters is tricky and we will usually want to use a 3-way split, one set for training, a second for hyperparameter selection, and the third reserved for the final evaluation.
 We elide these details for now but will revise them later.